nitinarv/ud036_StarterCode/README.md

 # Movie Library Python Mini-Project

 Welcome to the code documentation for this mini-project.
-This is forked from Udacity's ud036_StarterCode project(https://github.com/udacity/ud036_StarterCode).
+This is forked from [Udacity's ud036_StarterCode project](https://github.com/udacity/ud036_StarterCode).
 This is a python project so there are a few pre-requisites in order to run this project.

 ## Prerequistes

 * Install python in your current Operating System.
-I am using 2.7.11 https://www.python.org/ .
+I am using [2.7.11] https://www.python.org/ .

 ## Project structure